Templates for following up and fixing interview mistakes

 d. proactive.

 The rule of thumb here is to create a resource that addresses one of the problems you discussed when interviewing.
+All physical publications nowadays are hit by the fact that most people do their reading online.
+The problem you will be addressing as Head Editor is declining readership.
+The resource you put together should address that.

 Just make sure you use sound judgment and level-headedness before jumping to conclusions about mistakes in the interview.
 While the thank-you note is an excellent way of doing damage control, sometimes, damage control is not needed and you might end up making the wrong decision because of the tendency to be self-critical after interviews.